Omaha Child Injury Attorney

 With children, the matter is a bit more complicated.
 Children are not held to the same standards as adults, as they may not be aware of common dangers, such as an angry dog, a wet floor, or even the standard rules of the road.
 This is especially true under Nebraska’s Attractive Nuisance Doctrine, which holds property owners liable if children injure themselves on an “attractive nuisance,” such as a swimming pool, slide, or treehouse, that is not properly gated and secured against child trespassers.
 For example, if a homeowner left a back gate open and children could clearly see and access their pool, the homeowner could be held liable if a child snuck in and drowned, even though the child was trespassing.

 In these cases, the court may look at several different factors, such as the child’s age, intelligence, coordination, and reasoning ability to determine if the child shares any fault.
-Typically, with younger children, no fault will be assigned, but it is important to have your case handled by an experienced attorney.
+Typically, with younger children, no fault will be assigned, but it is important to have your case handled by an experienced Omaha child injury lawyer.

 No parent should have to see their child go through a catastrophic injury, especially one that results in a lifelong disability.
 The costs can add up rapidly and make it difficult for you to provide for your family, must less prepare for your child’s future.
 That is why, if someone injured your child through an act of negligence, you should not hesitate to contact an Omaha personal injury attorney.